PunithKumara0806/Simple-Social-Networking-Web-Application/README.md

 # Simple-Social-Networking-Web-Application

-Based on the examples and instruction given in the book [ Leanring PHP, MySql and Javascript 5th edition](https://www.oreilly.com/library/view/learning-php-mysql/9781491979075/)
+Based on the examples and instruction given in the book [ Learning PHP, MySql and Javascript 5th edition](https://www.oreilly.com/library/view/learning-php-mysql/9781491979075/)

 ## Some additional features are added like:
   - Searching using substring or keywords